Our school dog

-In the interest of health and hygiene our school dog will be toileted in an area of the school site where children have no access.
+In the interest of health and hygiene our school dog is toileted in an area of the school site where children have no access.
 Thus there will be no chance of the children coming into contact with faeces.
-Our policy of no dogs in the playground is still applicable as we are unable to put effective control measures in place that guarantee temperament and safety when children come into unsupervised contact with unknown dogs.

 Q How will the dog’s welfare be considered?